-The Morningside College Nylen School of Nursing has a long history of providing nursing education leading to a Bachelor of Science in Nursing (B.S.N).
+The Morningside College Nylen School of Nursing has a long history of providing nursing education leading to a Bachelor of Science in Nursing (BSN).
 The Bachelor of Science in Nursing program at Morningside College began in the fall of 1973.
-The undergraduate nursing program is accredited by the Commission on Collegiate Nursing Education and approved by the Iowa Board of Nursing.
-In 2014 the Nylen School of Nursing began offering graduate level courses that lead to a post-bachelor's certificate and in 2015 enrolled students into the Master of Science in nursing (MSN) program.
+The Master of Science in Nursing (MSN) program began in the fall of 2015.
+The Doctor of Nursing Practice (DNP) program began in the fall of 2019.